back to the MAIN INDEX

 However, the stone structure kept suffering damages from the water flow; in the 13th century it collapsed.
 Once rebuilt, probably not too skilfully, it was badly damaged again two centuries later.

-In 1853, thanks to the new industrial technologies, Pius IX had an iron footbridge made to fill the missing part of Ponte Rotto: after over 300 years it spanned again from side to side.
-The old picture on the right clearly shows what it looked like in those days.
-Very soon, though, its stone structure, which had become too weak to support the heavy metal extension, became unsteady.
+In 1853, thanks to the new industrial technologies, Pius IX had an iron footbridge built, to fill the missing part of the ruin.
+After over 300 years, the bridge spanned once again from side to side and could be crossed.
+The vintage picture on the right shows what it looked like in those days.
+Very soon, though, its stone structure, which had become too weak to support the heavy metal extension, showed signs of being unsteady.

-the bridge with the iron extension (right), in the second half of the 1800s
+← the bridge with the iron extension (right), around 1870

-For safety reasons, in 1887 the footbridge was removed and a brand new bridge called Ponte Palatino (one of the historical names retrieved) was built on the same spot, so close to the old one, that to enable its making also the western end of Ponte Rotto had to be demolished; only its central arch was spared, probably because it would have been too expensive to pull down the whole thing.
+For safety reasons, in 1887 the footbridge was removed and a brand new bridge called Palatine Bridge (one of the historical names retrieved) was built on the same spot, so close to the old one, that to enable its making also the western end of Broken Bridge had to be taken down; only its central arch was spared, probably because it would have been too expensive to remove the whole thing.

-coat of arms of Gregory XIII on a surviving archway (→ right)
+← the coat of arms of Gregory XIII on the surviving archway